ufarooq/IPFSLite/README.md

 ## IPFS Server
-- Android IPFS Server with CLI support and WebUI
+- Android IPFS with CLI Support and WebUI

 ### IPFS